 While I was reading over the recent holidays, I came across a Reuters article titled, “A Plateful of Plastic: Visualising the Amount of Microplastic We Eat.”
 It’s a quick read and has some eye-opening images.
 In the graphic below, I summarized the amounts.
 In short, we unknowingly consume a lot of plastic.
 Just think, you’re ingesting a credit card’s worth of data every week!

 It’s hard to avoid plastic in modern-day life.
 I just bought a new vacuum cleaner with several plastic components because they were unavoidable.
 However, we can still significantly reduce our overall plastic consumption by reducing single-use plastics.
 Here are six easy ways:

 - Grocery bags.
 Bring reusable bags to the grocery store.
 There are numerous trendy options nowadays, and many grocery stores will even offer you a bag refund.

 - Water bottles.
 Start using refillable stainless steel or glass bottles.
 Purchase a water filter for your fridge or faucet if you are concerned about water quality.

 - Liquid soap containers.
 Buy in large bulk containers or switch to bar soap.
 Even for shampoo!

 - Straws.
-Carry your own reusable glass or stainless steels ones or skip straws altogether.
+Carry reusable ones or skip them altogether.

 - Utensils.
-Carry your own reusable and lightweight bamboo utensil set.
+Carry your own reusable utensil set.

 - Sandwich bags.
-Store food in small glass containers or consider wax-covered cloth to wrap food.
+Store food in small glass containers, silicone pouches, or in wax-covered cloths.

-For your 2020 resolutions, consider adding one of the options above.
+For your next new year resolutions, consider adding one of the options above.
 It’ll better yourself and generations to come.
 Best wishes for a fantastic New Year!